Something to Die For: Background

 On January 6, 2011, the band announced that their next album would be titled Something To Die For, and was scheduled to be released the week of March 29, 2011.
 Lead singer Maja Ivarsson has also been confirmed as appearing on pop punk band All Time Low's new album Dirty Work as a guest vocalist on the track "Guts".

 Singles

 The first single from their new album, "Better Off Dead", was released on February 1, 2011.
 The track was promoted on their website with a competition, in which anyone could download the sheet music for the song, and submit their own version, to be voted on by fans (the winner's version will be included as the B-side on their upcoming 7").
 Everyone who downloaded the sheet music also received the track for free 5 days early.

-The band released their second single, "Something To Die For", on February 22, 2011.
-The single was also featured in the American slasher horror film Scream 4.

-The third single chosen was "Dance With The Devil".
-The official music video premiered on May 19, 2011.
+The second single, "Something to Die For", on February 22, 2011.
+The third single chosen was "Dance with the Devil".
+The latter's music video premiered on May 19, 2011.

-The album's fourth single was "Yeah Yeah Yeah".
+The album's fourth and final single was "Yeah Yeah Yeah".
 The music video premiered on February 16, 2012.